francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-1.md

 ### 0.1 A Kubernetes Cluster

-Unlike previous installments in this series, this guide is not dependent on where and how our Kubernetes cluster is deployed.
+This guide is not dependent on where and how our Kubernetes cluster is deployed.
 Ensure the kubeconfig file is accessible on our local machine to be used by the `kubectl` CLI.

 ### 0.2 Install the `kubectl` Command-Line Tooling